Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/maintain-sync.md

 - 安装 WSL: https://docs.microsoft.com/en-us/windows/wsl/install-win10
 - 安装 Ubuntu (同一个网页): https://docs.microsoft.com/en-us/windows/wsl/install-win10
-- Determine the latest version of the AXIASolar binary (you can see the latest releases here: https://github.com/axia-tech/axiasolar/releases)
+- Determine the latest version of the AXIA binary (you can see the latest releases here: https://github.com/axia-tech/AXIA/releases)
-- Download the correct AXIASolar binary within Ubuntu by running the following command.
-Replace `*VERSION*` with the tag of the latest version from the last step (e.g. `v0.8.22`): `curl -sL https://github.com/axia-tech/axiasolar/releases/download/*VERSION*/axiasolar -o axiasolar`
+- Download the correct AXIA binary within Ubuntu by running the following command.
+Replace `*VERSION*` with the tag of the latest version from the last step (e.g. `v0.8.22`): `curl -sL https://github.com/axia-tech/AXIA/releases/download/*VERSION*/AXIA -o AXIA`
-- Run the following: `sudo chmod +x axiasolar`
+- Run the following: `sudo chmod +x AXIA`
-- Run the following: `./axiasolar --name "Your Node Name Here"`
+- Run the following: `./AXIA --name "Your Node Name Here"`
-- Find your node at https://telemetry.axiasolar.io/#list/AXIALunar
+- Find your node at https://telemetry.AXIA.io/#list/AXIALunar

 ### 快速安装说明 (Linux)

 > 如果您是验证人，则不建议使用。 请参阅 [设置安全验证人](maintain-guides-secure-validator)

-For the most recent binary please see the [release page](https://github.com/axia-tech/axiasolar/releases/) on the axiasolar repository.
+For the most recent binary please see the [release page](https://github.com/axia-tech/AXIA/releases/) on the AXIA repository.
 The URL in the code snippet below may become slightly out-of-date.

 Also please note that the nature of pre-built binaries means that they may not work on your particular architecture or Linux distribution.
 If you see an error like `cannot execute binary file: Exec format error` it likely means the binary is not compatible with your system.
 You will either need to compile the [source code yourself](#clone-and-build) or use [docker](#using-docker).

-- Determine the latest version of the AXIASolar binary (you can see the latest releases here: https://github.com/axia-tech/axiasolar/releases)
+- Determine the latest version of the AXIA binary (you can see the latest releases here: https://github.com/axia-tech/AXIA/releases)
-- Download the correct AXIASolar binary within Ubuntu by running the following command.
-Replace `*VERSION*` with the tag of the latest version from the last step (e.g. `v0.8.22`): `curl -sL https://github.com/axia-tech/axiasolar/releases/download/*VERSION*/axiasolar -o axiasolar`
+- Download the correct AXIA binary within Ubuntu by running the following command.
+Replace `*VERSION*` with the tag of the latest version from the last step (e.g. `v0.8.22`): `curl -sL https://github.com/axia-tech/AXIA/releases/download/*VERSION*/AXIA -o AXIA`
-- Run the following: `sudo chmod +x axiasolar`
+- Run the following: `sudo chmod +x AXIA`
-- Run the following: `./axiasolar --name "Your Node Name Here"`
+- Run the following: `./AXIA --name "Your Node Name Here"`
-- Find your node at https://telemetry.axiasolar.io/#list/AXIALunar
+- Find your node at https://telemetry.AXIA.io/#list/AXIALunar

 ## 获取 Substrate